jurokapsiar/wealth/replit.md

 - Interactive projection table
 - Clean, intuitive interface
 - No backend required - works entirely in the browser
+- **localStorage Persistence**: All settings and costs automatically save to your browser
+- **Extended Projections**: View 30 years by default, with option to extend by 10-year increments

 ## Project Structure